cfengine/documentation/guide/special-topics/orchestration.markdown

 the hosts in one of the federated departments.
 The configuration is extremely simple.
-It begins by downloading the baseline.cf configuration, provided by the global infrastructure service, and then goes on to promise to use this as a `method'.
+It begins by downloading the baseline.cf configuration, provided by the global infrastructure service, and then goes on to promise to use this as a "method".
 Finally, the major part of the configuration is the set of special promises determined by the department itself.
 Federation is thus technically trivial.
 The difficulties are rather conceptual and sociological.